Varun-bharathi/attentio/README.md

 npm install

 # Install the required Python dependencies for the AI Module
+# (If deploying to Render, the 'postinstall' script does this automatically)
-pip install opencv-python "numpy<2.0.0" pandas mediapipe==0.10.32 deepface "protobuf<4" tensorflow
+pip install -r requirements.txt

 # Start the Node.js backend (with nodemon for auto-restarts)
 npm run dev